Adventures in Existential Quantification

 This approach to rendering was introduced because otherwise one would have to

-deal with rendering heterogeneous lists like [Ball, Player, Player]
+deal with rendering heterogeneous lists like [Ball, Player, Player].

 ghci -XExistentialQuantification